MOSH-Insa-Toulouse/Rougeaux_Taillardat_KiCad_Arduino/README.md

 ![](./assets/dashboard.gif)

-The switch is utilized to control the state of the gas sensor remotely.
+As we can see, we add a switch to control the state of the gas sensor remotely.
 When switched off for example, the payload sent in the ```ttn downlink``` node looks like:
 ```json
 {